IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/row-actions.md

 ## Custom Implementation

 These components expose templates giving flexibility for customization.
-For instance, if we would like to use the `ActionStripComponent` for a Gmail scenario with row actions such as **delete**, **edit** and etc. You can simply create button component with icon, add click event to it and insert it into the `ActionStripComponent`.
+For instance, if we would like to use the `ActionStrip` for a Gmail scenario with row actions such as **delete**, **edit** and etc. You can simply create button component with icon, add click event to it and insert it into the `ActionStrip`.

 ```html